cosiedzieje-app/api/readme.md

 - endTime: Unix milis/Nothing {If present - time when the marker expires}
 - address: [address](#addressStructure)
 - contactInfo: [contactInfo](#contactInfoStructure)
-- userID: number {ID of the user that added the given marker}

 ## [POST]/add_marker:
 Adds marker which will be supplied by frontend in a JSON format